hiddenswitch/Meteor-Unity/README.md

 Meteor-Unity
 ============

 A Unity SDK for Meteor.
 Supports Unity3D 5.0.0 and higher!
+Only supports Mono2x backends on iOS and Android.

 ##### Getting started